“I never think of the future—it comes soon enough.”

 While he may not have said the famous line, Einstein certainly thought deeply about the future.
 His scientific theories revolutionized the concept of time itself.
 According to his theory of relativity, the distinction between past, present, and future is not as clear-cut as we perceive it.
 He famously described it as a “stubbornly persistent illusion.”

 This idea came from his concept of a four-dimensional spacetime.
-In this model, time is another dimension, much like length, width, and height.
+In this model, time becomes another dimension, much like length, width, and height.
 The past, present, and future all exist simultaneously within this structure.
 This perspective suggests a universe where events are already laid out.
 It offers a very different way to think about the future’s arrival.
-It doesn’t just “come soon enough”; in a way, it’s already here.
+Rather than something that simply “comes soon enough,” it’s already here in a sense.

 A Verifiable Remark

-To understand his true feelings, we can look at a confirmed quote.
+To understand his true feelings, we can examine a confirmed quote.
 After his lifelong friend Michele Besso died, Einstein wrote a letter of condolence to Besso’s family in 1955.
 In it, he offered a beautiful and poignant thought on the nature of time and loss.

 The Enduring Wisdom of a Misattributed Quote